-Independence Day speech: Self-reliance must become India's mantra, says PM Modi
+I-Day speech: Coronavirus not a big enough hurdle to hamper self-reliant India’s growth, says Modi

 7.53 am: Modi says India has a duty to the world.
 “We have to work for the betterment of the world.
 We have to be capable enough.”

-7.51 am: PM Modi says “atma nirbharta” or self-dependence is necessary.
+7.51 am: Prime Minister Narendra Modi says “atma nirbharta” or self-dependence is necessary.
 “It has become a mantra for every Indian.
 The country will fulfill this dream for sure.”

-7.46 am: PM Modi says India’s “sons and daughters” made huge sacrifices for freedom.
+7.46 am: Prime Minister Narendra Modi says India’s “sons and daughters” made huge sacrifices for freedom.

 7.42 am: Modi says that the Centre and the states will unite to fight floods, landslides and the health crisis.